General Electric announces 225 orders for refurbished locomotives

-(Reuters) - General Electric Co’s (GE.N) transportation unit said on Tuesday several North American railroads have placed orders this year for 225 refurbished locomotives, although it declined to say which railroads ordered the equipment.
+March 20 (Reuters) - General Electric Co’s transportation unit said on Tuesday several North American railroads have placed orders this year for 225 refurbished locomotives, although it declined to say which railroads ordered the equipment.

 The orders were the latest evidence of major railroads seeking to control costs by refurbishing aging machinery instead of purchasing new engines.